cloudflare/cloudflare-docs/content/queues/limits.md

 {{</table-wrap>}}

-<sup>1</sup> This is a limit that we aspire to effectively eliminate, in the future.
+<sup>1</sup> This is a limit that we will increase, and aspire to effectively eliminate in the future.